 The provision locking feature in DocJuris allows you to control which sections of a contract will be available for markup when sharing.

-To Lock Down Individual/Multiple Sections of a Contract: 1.
-Hover the mouse cursor over the desired Section(s) and click the Checkbox on the left.
+- Hover the mouse cursor over the desired Section(s) and click the Checkbox on the left.

 Setting Areas